 There is obviously a very complicated answer to this question but i’m going to stick with the simple version.

-Shopify is cloud based and hosted, this means that when you create a store you don’t have to worry about maintaining web servers etc.
+Shopify is cloud-based and hosted, this means that when you create a store you don’t have to worry about maintaining website servers etc.

 You also don’t have to worry about the software itself…

 Shopify have a team of more than 1200 people.